By Susan Munroe

 “Meaningful interpretation” (or “a teaching technique that combines factual with stimulating explanatory information,” according to Merriam Webster), is one of the cornerstones of Holiday’s mission statement.
 Founder Dee Holladay’s passion for education grew at an exponential rate as he and his wife Sue worked to build their rafting company, and over the years, this self-taught river rat built an interp program and library system designed to give guides a thorough education and guests more than just a river trip.
 Dee’s tireless research and writing resulted in a series of interp handbooks—one on geology; one on plants, animals, and ecology; one on history (with the help of many past Holiday guides); and another that ties together the relevant material for each of the trips that we run.
 Dee’s favorite quotes as well as anecdotes from former guides round out the densely packed pages.

 The system is sprawling and comprehensive, but without Dee, it lacks a certain cohesion.
 The geology handbook, for example, reads more like a collection of notes than an actual text.
 It was time for an update, a reimagining, and as a river guide with an underutilized degree in English and a similar affinity for books, learning, and teaching, I volunteered for the project.
 Selecting new books to add to our collection and printing out relevant articles is the easy part.
 Rewriting Dee’s handbooks to make them stand on their own is the challenging part.
 How to find the words to replace the irreplaceable, to fill in the notes and esoteric diagrams with the details and big picture story-telling that would have been spoken—taught—by Dee.
-And so, here I sit, with my stack of books and fourteen tabs open on my laptop and Dee’s decades of research, working to complete Dee’s interp legacy and ensure that it continues to be a useful program for teaching guides and guests about the incredible world of our rivers.
+And so, here I sit in the University of Dee, with my stack of books and fourteen tabs open on my laptop and Dee’s decades of research, working to complete Dee’s interp legacy and ensure that it continues to be a useful program for teaching guides and guests about the incredible world of our rivers.